Go Green with Biocatalysis: Sustainable Paths to Natural Solutions

 Typically, biocatalysis is not just replacing a chemical step in a process by an enzymatic one, but enables shortcuts from alternative starting materials or process intermediates.
 This way shorter and more cost-efficient synthesis routes and chemical processes are possible.

-Fast identification of suitable enzymes for novel products or new routes to existing products through we achieve by efficient in silico and wet-lab SCREENING of thousands of enzymes we have available “off the shelf” for all synthetically useful enzyme classes.
-This is followed by systematic, explorative experimentation to identify, improve and OPTIMIZE the biocatalytic reactions and the enzymes towards high efficiency and productivity.
-Lastly, we take care of a fast and independent enzyme PRODUCTION for a scalable fermentation and chemical process.
+Fast identification of suitable enzymes for novel products or new routes to existing products is achieved by efficient enzyme screening of thousands of enzymes available “off the shelf” for all synthetically useful enzyme classes, including HNL.
+This is followed by systematic experimentation to identify, improve, and optimize the biocatalytic reactions.
+Lastly, we provide fast and independent enzyme production and application of immobilized enzymes for scalable fermentation and chemical processes.

 Biocatalysis Services